danplatypus30/tp/docs/UserGuide.md

 add n/John Doe p/98005442 a/123 Clementi Street t/ADHD t/adhd t/Anxiety t/ANXIETY
 ```
 In this example, only the tags `ADHD` and `Anxiety` will be preserved.

->💡 **Tip: Phone Number Constraints**<br>
-> Phone numbers must consist of only digits, optionally starting with a '+', and be between 3-15 digits long.<br>
-> This allows you to add patients from overseas as well!

 [🔝 Back to Top](#table-of-contents)